Jacques Borker

-Jacques Borker (born 29 September 1922 in Paris, France) is a French artist and is the most influential and one of the best known tapestry designers of the twentieth century.
+Jacques Borker (29 September 1922 – 23 July 2025) was a French artist and was the most influential and one of the best known tapestry designers of the twentieth century.
 Borker has long been admired for his fantastic abstract, art deco and contemporary tapestry designs.

 Working out of Paris during some of the most important art movements of the era, Borker is known for his bold interpretation of the abstract, as well as for his mastery of line work.
 Borker's work is most associated with Bauhaus and the Art Deco art movement.

 Biography

-Borker studied various artistic disciplines including architecture at Ecole des Beaux Arts, where he was a contemporary and friend of Le Corbusier, Charlotte Perriand, Jean Lurçat, Zao Wou-Ki, Pierre Soulages and Hans Hartung.
-He also studied Ceramic art, tapestry and industrial design.
+Borker was born in Paris on 29 September 1922.
+He studied various artistic disciplines including architecture at Ecole des Beaux Arts, where he was a contemporary and friend of Le Corbusier, Charlotte Perriand, Jean Lurçat, Zao Wou-Ki, Pierre Soulages and Hans Hartung.
+He also studied ceramic art, tapestry and industrial design.

 During World War II, Borker was involved in the liberation of Toulouse and was active in the French resistance.

 Borker's work has been exhibited at art galleries and museums in many cities around the world.